A peek inside Bing Maps API’s features, pricing structure and more

 A: Bing Maps services is offered through a variety of programs including Microsoft’s volume licensing program and our reseller program.
 Our enterprise customers typically purchase annual contracts with a set amount of transactions.
 Our pricing varies based on the amount of transactions and type of usage (eg. Asset Management).
-For more information about our services and pricing Contact Us or for customers with an Azure Subscription, plans and pricing tiers can be viewed here.
+For more information about our services and pricing Contact Us or for customers with an Azure Subscription.

 Q: Bing Maps Location Recognition API is quite a nice addition – it was great to see in action with SwiftKey, where it recognized your Lat/long, reverse geocoded it to provide me with location context when texting.
 Can we expect Microsoft to add more such customer-facing additions to the Bing Maps API?

 A: Bing Maps is always accepting customer feedback and making improvements to user experience.
 As customers request features and expose us to new scenarios, we work with them to come up with new and creative ways to meet or exceed their needs.
 For example, we just released our new Bing Maps Time Zone API.
 Unlike other Time Zone APIs, that only work with a location coordinate (lat, long), the Bing Maps Time Zone API allows developers to directly pass their location names and the service returns the relevant time zone(s).
 It does the Geocoding for you!!

 Q: A developer in the geospatial industry has no dearth of mapping API choices – HERE, TomTom both have good platforms and APIs and Microsoft, in fact, licenses their data.
 In your opinion, why do you think Bing Maps API should be the first choice of a developer?
 What makes your offering the best out there?